 3. Establish a Cleaning Schedule

 Every booth needs to be cleaned regularly, even if it’s only used a few times a week.
 The exact maintenance requirements depend on the type of booth, the nature of the spray operation and frequency of use.
 Spray Systems helps our customers determine an effective cleaning and maintenance schedule according to their specific equipment and practices.
 Routine cleaning does take time and manpower, but a dirty booth inevitably leads to lower quality results.

 Practicing great booth hygiene and routine maintenance won’t stop dirt from falling off a worker’s pants or shoes.
 Employees who use the spray booth should have designated clothing and equipment that is always stored in a clean area.
 All protective garments, nozzles and other equipment that enters the booth should also be cleaned on a regular basis.
 Some operators also install specialized mats that help workers keep their feet clean when entering the booth.

 Every spray booth has a filtration system that collects hazardous compounds and recycles airflow to maintain a safe environment inside.
 Operators need to understand the properties and limitations of their specific type of filtration system so they can maintain it correctly.
 Cutting corners on filters or trying to push them past their lifespan can put employees in danger and contribute to surface contamination during spray or finish applications.

 Transitioning to a New Booth

 No amount of maintenance and good workplace practices will make a booth last forever.
-As manufacturers of premier spray and finish equipment, Spray Systems leverages years of industry experience and technical expertise when serving our clients.
-We also help operators understand their equipment's cleaning and maintenance needs so they can preserve their investment and maximize results as long as possible.Contact us today to get started and receive your FREE quote.
+As manufacturers of premier spray and finish equipment, Spray Systems leverages years of industry experience and technical expertise when serving our customers.
+We also help operators understand their equipment’s cleaning and maintenance needs so they can preserve their investment and maximize results as long as possible.Contact us today to get started and receive your FREE quote.